Agenda

 Chief Strategy Officer Born Social

-Fiona Halsted
+Fiona Halstead

 Head of Advocacy, Communications & Influence Garnier